Energy (Taiwanese band)

-Energy was a Taiwanese boy band formed in 2002.
-The original band consisted of five members, Milk, Ady, Toro, Penny and Joe.
-Toro and Milk left the band in 2003 and 2005 respectively.
-Xiao Gang joined the band in mid-2007.
-The band disbanded in 2009.
+Energy is a Taiwanese boy band formed in 2002.
+The original band consisted of five members, Milk, Edy, Toro, Kunda and Shuwei.
+Toro and Milk originally left the band in 2003 and 2005 respectively.
+Xiao Gang joined the band in mid-2007 before the band announced its hiatus in 2009.

+On January 2, 2024, B'in Music announced that they have signed the band and Energy will be making a return to the music scene with its original members.
+They released the single "Friday Night" in July of the same year, which was ranked the number one song of 2024 by Taiwanese radio station Hit FM.

 History

-Early years
+2002–2003: Career beginnings and breakthrough

 Five-member Energy debuted with a Rapcore sound uncommon to the Taiwanese Mandopop scene.
 The band's up-tempo tracks such as "Let Go" (放手) were accompanied by dance choreography comparable to that of Korean boy bands.
 Energy also performed ballads such as "Love Me for Another Day" (多爱我一天) and "One Day" (某年某月某一天).
 The band's popularity grew at a time where several other highly successful Taiwanese boy bands such as 5566 and K One emerged.

 Energy's first studio album Energy!
 Come On! was released within the same year of the band's formation.
 The cover of Korean boy band Shinhwa's "Come On" received huge publicity in Taiwanese pop culture due to its catchy hook.
 The album featured mostly up-tempo tracks, but also contained ballads such as "Loving You the Second Time" (第二次愛上你) and "Never Say Goodbye" (永遠不說再見).

 Energy's second album Invincible featured the title track "Invincible" (無懈可擊), which much like "Come On", was also a cover of a Korean song, this time being jtL's "Enter The Dragon".
 The single "Love Me for Another Day" (多愛我一天) remains as the most well received track throughout the band's history.
 "Boom" was used in a Converse commercial, the track being a cover of metal band Saliva's song of the same name.
 "Ra-Men Song" was used in an instant noodles commercial, the track featuring Singapore's Terry Lee rapping alongside Energy in English.
 Ady suffered serious injuries during the filming of a music video for this album and had to give their Asian tour a miss.